-Curated by Rhoda Roberts, Parrtjima is the only festival in the world that presents work and stories from the oldest continuing culture on earth to a new generation in this format.
+Curated by Rhoda Roberts, a Widjubul woman whose CV includes First Nations progamming at Sydney Opera House and directing the Boomerang Festival, Parrtjima is the only festival in the world that presents work and stories from the oldest continuing culture on earth to a new generation in this format.

-Coinciding with the United Nation’s Year of Indigenous Languages, Parrtjima’s 2019 theme is "language expressions".
+Parrtjima’s 2020 theme is "Lifting Our Spirits", with a focus on water, the cosmos and country.
 Every illumination, art installation and event in the festival’s 10-day program is framed by this concept.

-Held in Mparntwe (Alice Springs), the home of Arrernte people, the festival’s schedule includes performances by 2019 Young Australian of the Year, indigenous hip hop artist Danzal Baker (known as Baker Boy), as well as workshops, film screenings, conversations and performances.
+Held in Mparntwe (Alice Springs), the home of Arrernte people, the festival’s schedule includes performances by Archie Roach, Shellie Morris and DJ Karnage, as well as workshops, film screenings, conversations and performances.

-Parrtjima runs between 6:30pm-10:30pm from the 5-14 April at Alice Springs Desert Park and Todd Mall, Alice Springs.
+Parrtjima runs between 6:30pm-10:30pm from 3-12 April at Alice Springs Desert Park and Todd Mall, Alice Springs.